 “O you who believe, cancel not your charity by reminders of your generosity or by injury, as those who spend their substance to be seen of people but believe neither in Allah nor in the Last Day.
 They are in parable like a hard, barren rock, on which is a little soil: On it falls heavy rain, which leaves it (just) a bare stone.
 They will be able to do nothing with aught they have earned.
 And Allah guides not those who reject faith” (Al-Baqarah 2:264).

-Stated in such plain terms, the importance of being charitable without being irritable is impossible not to be comprehended.
+In such plain terms, the importance of being charitable without being irritable is impossible not to comprehend.

-The absence of spiritual concentration is sometimes idle talk, useless debates, and worse, gossiping and backbiting.
+The absence of spiritual concentration is sometimes characterized by idle talk, useless debates, and worse, gossip and backbiting.

 In Ramadan, there is absolutely no excuse for anyone to strive for anything less than almost perfect spiritual concentration.